wtsi-ssg/wr/docs/index.rst

     files whilst enjoying high performance.
     Read more about :doc:`/advanced/s3`.

+Containers
+    Built-in support for working with docker and singularity containers.

 wr is being used in production by multiple groups at the `Sanger Institute`_ and has processed hundreds of TB of data and run millions of commands.